Article ID: 2520976 - View products that this article applies to.

 LDAP Query BasicsIf multiple results are returned, you can resolve the results so that only one object has the proxy address and mail attribute with the problem email address.

-Method 2: Locate the object in Windows Azure ADIf the object already exists in Windows Azure AD and has the same SMTP address or mail attribute as the object in the on-premises Active Directory, you can locate and then remove the conflicting object or email address from your organizational account.
+Method 2: Locate the object in Azure ADIf the object already exists in Azure AD and has the same SMTP address or mail attribute as the object in the on-premises directory, you can locate and then remove the conflicting object or email address from Azure AD.

 By default, directory synchronization runs every 3 hours.
 To minimize the effect of the suggested fix on the affected user, you can force directory synchronization to run immediately.
 For more info about how to do this, go the following Microsoft website: